About This Guide

 I get it.
 Most therapists use lots of buzzwords like “dynamic” and “modalities”, rather than speaking in terms that people understand.
 And what’s the deal with all therapist websites looking like they’re from 1999?
 Because the process can be so confusing and frustrating, many people give up before they find a good fit.

 This is why I put together this guide.
 I wanted to provide at least a broad overview of what the heck is going on in the therapy world, and help you understand the parts that are most relevant to you.
 You’ll find terms defined, credentials explained, and information provided so you can find the right therapist who is a good match for your goals and expectations.

 Armed with the information above, I hope you will feel more prepared to begin your therapy adventure.
-(And if you're looking to work with some of the best therapists in Boston and Cambridge, I hope you'll consider giving Azimuth a look!)
+(And if you're looking to work with some of the best psychologists in Boston, MA, I hope you'll consider giving Azimuth a look!)

 Dr. Janna Koretz